albanie/pytorch-mcn/README.md

 ### Verification

-Verifying an imported model requires MATLAB and an a copy of MatConvNet (the specific dependencies are given in `compare/startup.m`).
+Verifying an imported model requires MATLAB and a copy of MatConvNet (the specific dependencies are given in `compare/startup.m`).
 The process is as follows:

 1. Run the `compare/featureDumper.m` script to dump intermediate features from the original MatConvNet model to disk.
 2. Import model to PyTorch in `debug_mode` (an option that can be set in `importer.sh`.
 This will generate additional source code in the PyTorch model definition that stores every intermediate tensor computed by the network.